-Push Press: Push press is another excellent move, especially for clean and jerk beginners to lift the bar overhead.
-This clean and jerk workout helps you build solid shoulders and iron core, meaning you can easily lift heavyweights.
+The push press is another excellent move, especially for clean and jerk beginners to lift the bar overhead.
+This clean-and-jerk workout helps you build solid shoulders and an iron core, meaning you can easily lift heavy weights.

-Push Jerk: Push jerk differs from the push press.
-The main point in the push jerk is to catch the bar with your legs.
-In simple words, your knees should hold some weight as the bar goes upward.
+Push jerk differs from push press.
+The main point of the push jerk is to catch the bar with your legs.
+Simply put, your knees should hold some weight as the bar goes upward.
 This movement ends when you fully extend your arms and re-straighten your knees.

 The Last Word on the Clean and Jerk

-You can easily lift more weight by doing the clean and jerk workout mentioned above.
-Unfortunately, it’s not uncommon for people to think that weightlifting is a sport only for those moving towards the end of their lives or just starting.
+You can easily lift more weight by doing the clean-and-jerk workout mentioned above.
+Unfortunately, it’s not uncommon for people to think that weightlifting is a sport only for those moving toward the end of their lives or just starting.
 If you’ve ever had this thought, it might be time to reconsider your perspective!